-Each year, the Board sets measurable objectives relating to diversity and inclusion.
-These objectives, and our progress in achieving them, are assessed annually.
-The requirement to set measurable objectives for achieving diversity and for them to be assessed is set out in the Diversity and Inclusion Policy available on our website.
+Each year, the Board sets measurable objectives relating to D&I. These objectives, and our progress in achieving them, are assessed annually.
+Ampol's Diversity and Inclusion Policy is available on our website at www.ampol.com.au/aboutampol/investor-centre/corporate-governance.

-Gender equality
+Gender